Warwick Saint

-Warwick Saint (born 9 January 1972 in South Africa) is a New York-based photographer who specializes in fashion, celebrity, and advertising images.
+Warwick Saint (born 9 January 1972) is a painter, photographer, and mixed media artist from South Africa.

 Career

 Warwick Saint is most famous for his portraits of A-list celebrities including Drew Barrymore, Jared Leto, Cate Blanchett, Beyoncé, Charlize Theron, Christina Aguilera, and P.Diddy.
 He has worked for magazines including Rolling Stone, Interview Magazine, Flaunt, BlackBook Magazine, Dazed and Confused magazine, Numéro, Harpers Bazaar, Vanity Fair, and the Sports Illustrated Swimsuit Issue.
 He has shot campaigns for brands including Puma, Nike, Costume National, and Diesel.

 Saint is a recipient of the Hasselblad Masters Award.

+In 2018, Saint moved beyond traditional photography and began exploring his work through painting; an inquiry into beauty, identity, celebrity, and the resulting psychological complexities of self-perception in our time.
+Saint's new creative process, which he calls "Lumadynamic Decomposition", is the result of challenging his own photography.

+Saint's new creative process, which he calls "Lumadynamic Decomposition", is the result of challenging his own photography.